anshuUnity/Twitter-Clone/README.md

 # Twitter-Clone
- Twitter clone using django and Vanilla javascript
+ Twitter clone using django framework and Vanilla javascript